Skip to main content

 A GUNSLINGER'S LAST STAND

-I can almost feel the scorching heat radiating off the screen as I boot up Red Dead Redemption for the first time in a long time.
-I'd forgotten how utterly inhospitable this western setting is.
-It is certainly no apple of the aesthete's eye; nothing like the varied, lush fantasies of contemporary games.
+I can almost feel the scorching heat radiating off the screen as I boot up Red Dead Redemption for the first time in years.
+I’d forgotten how utterly inhospitable this western setting is.
+It is certainly no apple of the aesthete’s eye—nothing like the lush, varied fantasy worlds that dominate contemporary games.

 Instead, Red Dead Redemption takes place in the fictional land of New Austin.
-It is the survivalist's land.
-Home to savages, animals, food chains and drought, it makes me long for the comfort of a house with a soft bed, and some loved ones to greet me at the door - with a big bucket of ice-cold water.
+It is survivalist country.
+A land of predators, drought, food chains, and violence.
+It makes me long for the comfort of a house with a soft bed, loved ones waiting at the door—and a large bucket of ice-cold water.

-The sequel to this game, Red Dead Redemption II (2018), which took place before the original, made me mourn the dying of a lifestyle of freedom and camaraderie.
-As it picks up the narrative thread, the original Red Dead Redemption is so barren it makes me give in and salute the arrival of any lifestyle at all.
+Its sequel, Red Dead Redemption II, which takes place earlier in the timeline, made me mourn the slow death of a lifestyle built on freedom and camaraderie.
+Picking up the narrative thread, the original Red Dead Redemption feels so barren it almost forces me to salute the arrival of any form of settled life at all.

-Both games portray romanticized cycles of violence and adventure.
-In Red Dead Redemption that cycle is coming to an end.
-It's an epilogue I don't necessarily want to hear, but I'll stick to it because at the end I'll be rewarded with that glimmer of hope.
-The future looks peaceful and bright.
+Both games depict romanticized cycles of violence and adventure.
+In Red Dead Redemption, that cycle is nearing its end.
+It’s an epilogue I don’t necessarily want to hear—but I follow it nonetheless, hoping for the faint promise of peace at the end.
+The future looks bright.
 Right?

 INTRODUCING JOHN MARSTON

-An opening cinematic introduces the character of John Marston.
-Whether you already know him or not, you'll find him an instantly likeable fellow, greatly served by his brilliant voice actor Robert Allen Wiethoff.
-A small fish in a big pond, John really does not belong in the world that's forming around him.
+The opening cinematic introduces John Marston.
+Whether you know him already or not, he is instantly likable, thanks in large part to Robert Allen Wiethoff’s understated voice performance.
+A small fish in an ever-shrinking pond, John no longer belongs in the world forming around him.

-That is the 'redemption' part of the title.
-The rest of the game is all about the 'red' and the 'dead'.
+That is the “redemption” of the title.
+The rest of the game is all about the “red” and the “dead.”

 STORY AND WORLD STRUCTURE